bri-shin/MachineLearning_ConsumerSpendingProject/README.md

 <b>Unsupervised Learning</b>

-For unsupervised learning, we experi- mented with k-means clustering over 1 to 5 clusters.
+For unsupervised learning, we experimented with k-means clustering over 1 to 5 clusters.

 ### Model - Explanation of Algorithm